cowleyjosh/Advanced-CSS-Sprint/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+responsive website will adapt to screen size as site is viewed on different devices automatically to provide best viewing expierence.
+Adaptive website has set layouts for each device and will detect what device is being used when entering the webiste and provides the necessary layout from server.

 2. Describe what it means to be mobile first vs desktop first.

+mobile first means you design the site in regards to a min width to match the mobile design before moving onto desktop.
+Desktop first means you design the site using full screen widths too mtach desktop sizing before using meda queirs for mobile breakpoints.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+100% makes calculations difficult.
+Setting 62.5% makes calculations easier as it is 10px.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is the mthod of writing all css styles into smaller managable files that can be then compiled into one large css file with all stylings for the site.
+Also when using preprocessors you can use nesting which saves time as you dont have to type out as much.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept of pre  processing was how easy it is to mange.
+It is alot easier to go through different less files to find a specif code section then scrolling through one file looking for a specific style.

+The concept that gave me the most troouble was nesting.
+I kept running into issue where i was putting curly brackts in the wrong places and closing sections off to early.
+I think i have gotten the hang of it now as i did not run into to much trouble during teh sprint.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.